davesmiths/equalizeRows/readme.md

 _Includes items that end within the length of the tallest Type 0 item_

 Type -1
-_All items in the collection are considered in the row_
+_All items in the collection are considered in a row_

 Web Font Funs
 ---------